Dike Blair: Other professional activities

 Blair's professional activities include writing and teaching.
-He has contributed articles and reviews to Artforum, ARTnews, Art Press, Bomb, Harpers, and Parkett, and served as contributing and associate editor for the Parisian magazine Purple, writing about design, music, technology, film, art and architecture.Blair, Dike.
-"Anti-Column," Purple, Fall/Winter 2014, p.
-352–3.
-Retrieved November 20, 2020.
-He has also written the books Again: Selected Interviews and Essays (2007) and Punk (1978, with Isabelle Anscomber).Blair, Dike and Isabelle Anscomber.
-Punk, New York: Urizen Books, Inc., 1978.
-Retrieved November 20, 2020.
-Blair taught in the painting department at Rhode Island School of Design from 1997 to 2017, as well as at Art Institute of Boston, New York University, and University of Las Vegas.John Simon Guggenheim Memorial Foundation.
-Dike Blair, Fellows.
-Retrieved November 17, 2020.
+He has contributed articles and reviews to Artforum, ARTnews, Art Press, Bomb, Harpers, and Parkett, and served as contributing and associate editor for the Parisian magazine Purple, writing about design, music, technology, film, art and architecture.
+He has also written the books Again: Selected Interviews and Essays (2007) and Punk (1978, with Isabelle Anscomber).
+Blair taught in the painting department at Rhode Island School of Design from 1997 to 2017, as well as at Art Institute of Boston, New York University, and University of Las Vegas.

 Awards and public collections

 Blair has received a John S. Guggenheim Fellowship (2009), the American Academy in Rome Prize (2010), and fellowships from the Louis Comfort Tiffany Foundation (1995) and Mid-Atlantic Arts Foundation/National Endowment for the Arts (1988).
 His work belongs to the public collections of the Whitney Museum, Brooklyn Museum, Los Angeles County Museum of Art, Dallas Museum of Art, Musee Des Beaux Arts La Chaux De Fonds (Switzerland), MUMOK (Vienna), Museum of Contemporary Art Los Angeles, Portland Art Museum, and Weatherspoon Art Museum, among others.